Skip to Main Content

 Donor-funded Endowments

-The endowment is carefully managed to ensure funds are available in perpetuity; the endowment spending policy allows for only a small percentage (4.4 percent for fiscal year 2022) of the market value to be spent each year, so that the endowment—and legacy of our donors—endures for the life of the university.
+The endowment is carefully managed to ensure funds are available in perpetuity; only a small percentage of the market value is spent each year, so that the endowment—and legacy of our donors—endures for the life of the university.
+The current spending policy, which is set by the Board of Trustees, is 4.4% of the average value of the endowment over the last five years.

 Endowment value over time